CWFC-CCFB/CFSForestTools/README.md

 <!-- badges: end -->

-Copyright (C) 2009-2019 Mathieu Fortin for Rouge Epicea.

-Copyright (C) 2019-2022 Her Majesty the Queen in right of Canada
+Copyright (C) 2009-2019 Gouvernement du Quebec - Rouge Epicea Copyright (C) 2019-2022 Her Majesty the Queen in right of Canada Copyright (C) 2023- His Majesty the King in right of Canada

-Authors: Mathieu Fortin, Jean-Francois Lavoie, Canadian Wood Fibre Centre
+Authors: Mathieu Fortin (Rouge Epicea, UMR LERFoB, Canadian Forest Service), Jean-Francois Lavoie (Canadian Wood Fibre Centre)

 Email: mathieu.fortin.re@gmail.com

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This library is distributed with the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied